adpextwindong/Last-Viewer/js/architecture_readme.md

 WISHLIST -- Maybe checking out TypeScript
 WISHLIST -- Figuring out async/await & Promises to a better degree.

+The config should be pushed to runtime to allow for toggling.
+Things like the pick helper don't need to be on mobile necessarily.

 ### Performance
 Optimize load time of first paint for the engine.
 Perhaps reintroduce the RAF architecture as a setting so we can handle animating/tweening a scene.
 Right now the change based rerendering is an optimization for phone battery life.

+We need to double check rerendering costs.
+Right nowe we liberally rerender on mouse handlers and stuff in __bindMouseEngineEvents.

+The old RAF architecture might be needed for doing spinning animations or using RAF's and having a settimeout that removes that animation event handler.
 ### General Organization

+Func utils like zip need to be split out and imported correctly.

+#### Load Tree Helper
+We need to split out file metadata from the current load tree helper.

+Error handling and validation should be in there.

+THREEJS mesh defaults could be split out into another file to keep defaults in a single spot.

+Stitch scene graph might belong in the scene manager honestly.
+Not sure yet.

+#### Landmark handling in the VueX store
+Right now any landmark texts is just stashed in the respective obj.
+Which is unclean, unwieldly and should be the responsibiltiy of the file loader or scene manager.

+We need a lookup table for names in the objs and their respective landmarks.
 #### File Loader
 Split out file loading from the scan selector component.
 It should handle freeing parsed files.
 Storing landmark texts in a parsed form.